Gzh0821/pvzg_site/src/en/guide/mod/gp-next-worldmap.md

 }
 ```

-## What `replace` Does
+## `replace` Mode

 When `map.mode` is `replace`:

-- the visible main graph is fully defined by your `mainline` and `branches`
+- the main-map nodes are fully determined by the declared `mainline` and `branches`
-- `mainline` array order defines progression order
+- the order of the `mainline` array is the main progression order
+- nodes inside `branches` do not automatically appear on the mainline; they must be explicitly connected through a mainline node's `children`
-- `children` is mainly for extra side links
+- `children` mainly handles "extra branch connections"
-- the original vanilla main-map islands are removed
+- vanilla main-map nodes are removed
-- endless islands are still kept vanilla and are not authored here
+- endless islands are still kept vanilla and are not customized here

-This is why the separate `mainline` array is now the preferred structure.
-It avoids the old problem where inserting plant or reward nodes could scramble both progression order and reused positions.

-## Position Rules
+## Node Position

+You can use `position` or `relativePosition` to control where a node appears on the map.
+`position` is an absolute coordinate, while `relativePosition` is an offset relative to the parent node.

-If a node does not explicitly define `position`:
+If a node does not explicitly declare a position:

-- mainline nodes first try to reuse vanilla mainline positions by **mainline array index**
+- mainline nodes will first try to reuse the original vanilla mainline position by **array index**
-- if no reusable original position exists, GP-Next falls back to auto layout
+- if no reusable position exists, it falls back to auto-layout

-For branch nodes, `relativePosition` is usually the better choice.
+For branch nodes, it is still recommended to write:

+- `relativePosition`

+That is, an offset relative to the parent node, which is usually easier than writing absolute coordinates by hand.

-## Common Node Types
+## Node Types

-Common `type` values:
+The current `type` values are:

 - `level`
 - `plant`